Hi, there! My name is Stephanie Vaught. I am a financial coach and the Founder of Social Money Finance, LLC.

 I specialize in money management because it is a necessary component to building and sustaining wealth.
 I help my clients realize that their current lifestyle is a direct reflection of their money mindset and money habits.
 Any changes you wish to make must start with the way you think about and treat your money.

 I also help you understand the importance of tracking your income and expenses so you can start with the facts about where you are and set real, attainable goals to get to where you want to be.
-Lastly, I empower my Gen X clients to create spending plans that hold them accountable to managing their day to day expenses, paying off debt, and allocating money to wealth building vehicles, like savings and investments.
+Lastly, I empower my Gen X clients to create spending plans that get you organized and hold you accountable to managing your day to day expenses, paying off debt, and allocating money to wealth building vehicles, like savings and investments.